The Wet Tropics Management Authority acknowledges and thanks all sponsors of 2019 Cassowary Awards.

+Discover where Australia begins at Tjapukai Aboriginal Cultural Park, 15 minutes from Cairns.
 See Aboriginal performers bring the world’s oldest living culture to life through dance, art and interactive demonstrations.

+Visit at night and participate in a fire ceremony followed by a corroboree celebrating Aboriginal Dreamtime stories, and join the Rainbow Serpent circle to learn traditional language songs before the ceremonial fire is lit.
 Dinner is a selection of Australian meat and seafood dishes, and an array of salads and desserts featuring tantalising Indigenous flavours.
 Relax around the fire with the Tjapukai warriors where there is time for an intimate chat.

 The North Queensland Land Council (NQLC) is the recognised Native Title Representative Body for its region, representing approximately 38,000 Aboriginal traditional owners and residents.
 NQLC’s region covers approximately 943,300 km2 of lands and waters, with approximately 411,164 km2 of this being land.